Dutasteride: Chemistry

 Dutasteride, also known as N-[2,5-bis(trifluoromethyl)phenyl]-3-oxo-4-aza-5α-androst-1-ene-17β-carboxamide, is a synthetic androstane steroid and a 4-azasteroid.
 It is an analogue of finasteride in which the tert-butyl amide moiety has been replaced with a 2,5-bis(trifluoromethyl)phenyl group.

 History

 Dutasteride was patented in 1996 and was first described in the scientific literature in 1997.
 It was approved by the FDA for the treatment of BPH in November 2001, and was introduced on the United States market the following year under the brand name Avodart.
 Dutasteride has subsequently been introduced in many other countries, including throughout Europe and South America.
 The patent protection of dutasteride expired in November 2015, so the drug has since become available in the United States in a variety of low-cost generic formulations.

 It was approved for the treatment of scalp hair loss in South Korea in 2009 and in Japan in 2015.
-It has not been approved for this indication in the United States, though it is often used off-label.
+It has not been approved for this indication in the United States, though it is often used off-label both orally and topically.